 for the filling:

-1 tsp butter (if not having chocolate top)
+- 1 tsp butter (if not having a chocolate top)

 Start by making the base of your torte.
 This is incredibly simple: put all the ingredients into a food processor and turn it on.
 This will break down the biscuits, mix the cocoa powder through and then the butter will start to hold all the crumbs together.
 You realistically need it to be the texture of damp sand.